vk1609/project-builder-blog-create-and-read-blog/README.md

 Remember your client Mr. Alex?

 Well, he loves your work and is back for your help.
 He's reworking on the same project with the help of databases.
 Can you look into his requirements & sort things out?
+You can start building the project on top of Stage - 2

 ## What Should You Do
 ```